hokysung/hokysung.github.io_old/_posts/2022-01-16-First Post.md

 3. The biggest bottleneck in making progress has either been the lack of information or the lack of proper propagation of information.

 4. Learning is good, no matter what.
+Hence, if it has not been said before elsewhere, "man is by nature a learning animal."

-5. I can only do, at best, to the best of what I know.
+5. One can only do, at best, to the best of what one knows.

 6. What elevates humans, and allows for the search of authenticity, is the primacy of the urge to learn -- the quest for Truth.
 Markedly human pursuits of Beauty and Good are reducible to the Truth.